 How a diplomat discovered the joy of science

-Renilde Loeckx was introduced to the protagonists of the Cold War Triangle at an honorary doctorates ceremony in Ceske Budejovice, a small university town in Southern Bohemia (Czech Republic).
+The author, Renilde Loeckx was introduced to the protagonists of the Cold War Triangle at an honorary doctorates ceremony in České Budějovice, a small university town in Southern Bohemia (Czech Republic).
 She served as ambassador of the Kingdom of Belgium in Prague from 2008 until 2012 and had no science training whatsoever.
-The story of the Czech-Belgian-American cooperation fascinated her so much she decided to write this book.
+The amazing story of the Czech-Belgian-American cooperation was what inspired her to write this book.

-Ceremony on 4th June,2009 in Ceske Budejovice.
-From left to right: Dr. John C Martin, then CEO of Gilead Sciences, Prof. Erik De Clercq, Rega institute Leuven, Prof. Libor Grubhoffer, then dean of the Science department at the University of Southern Bohemia, Prof. Antonin(Tony) Holy and Prof. Zdenek Havlas, then Holy’s successor as director of the IOCB in Prague.
+Ceremony on 4th June,2009 in České Budějovice.
+From left to right: Dr. John C Martin, then CEO of Gilead Sciences, Prof. Erik De Clercq, Rega institute Leuven, Prof. Libor Grubhoffer, then dean of the Science department at the University of Southern Bohemia, Prof. Antonín Holý and Prof. Zdeněk Havlas, then Holy’s successor as director of the IOCB in Prague.

 Renilde Loeckx with Dr. John C. Martin and Prof. Robert Gallo at an event in Baltimore in March 2017.